Here is a look at some of the worst military-inspired football tops.

 Napoli is the only team to get into this list twice -- a true badge of shame if there ever was one.
 Who let the same person design another kit?
 Someone needs to tell them to stop.

 What were they thinking with the colours here?
-It looks like someone was sick over number 6 in this list.
+It looks like someone was sick over number six in this list.
 Just awful.

-Topping the list is Arsenal Tula with this absolute horror show.
+Topping the list is Arsenal Tula with this effort.

 "Let's make our next kit camouflaged."